fasilasathar/linked-list/README.md

 * 🔁 Learned how to **collaborate using GitHub**, use **branches**, and manage **pull requests**
 * 🎨 Visualized data structures using **Figma**, making debugging and team understanding easier
 * 🤝 Gained experience in structured **teamwork**, communication, and documentation

----

-Would you like:

-* A downloadable `README.md` file?
-* Final DOCX/PDF report version?
-* Editable contribution table for your actual names?

-Just let me know, and I’ll prepare it.